multicatch/cucumber-audit/doc/GettingStarted.md

 The last step is a **Then** step that makes an assertion that the connection should be secure.
 It actually tests whether the connection is HTTPS and the certificate is trusted.

 One stage can contain many steps.
-They can be joined by using a conjunction like *And*, *Or* or *But*.
+They can be joined by using the following words: *And* or *But*.

 ```gherkin
 Feature: Example Feature